webxdc/webxdc-types/README.md

   label: string;
   value: number;
 };
-// optional, only needed when you are planning to use the Ephemeral message p2p api. type EphemeralPayload = {
-  my_action: string;
-  my_argument: string;
-};
 ```

 Once you have a `Payload` type, you can declare the type of `window.webxdc` in